LtMtrunG/OOP_Final-Project/doc/README.txt

 		Password: oop
 	- We were able to make the account's promotion process automatically done by the system.
-	However, we did not have time to record and edit a new video so the "Promote" button still appeared in the demonstration video, but it had been removed in real application.
+	However, we did not have time to record and edit a new video so the "Promote" button still appeared in the demostation video, but it had been removed in real application.
+	- Some features were not completed such as "Remember me" and "Forget Password?" due to the limit of tools and time.
-	- Throughout the project, all members in the team did not familiar with GitHub so used teams as the main mean of sharing and uploading code.
-We only uploaded the project to GitHub when it entered the final stage.
+	- Throughout the project, all members in the team did not familiar with github so used teams as the main mean of sharing and uploading code.
+We only uploaded the project to github when it entered the final stage.

 Peer Evaluation: